 This is a research orientated course.
 It will be run largely like a workshop, where I will first lecture about the basics, then help you find some topic to work on for your presentations.
 The first presentation will be a literature review.
 This is a chance for you to check and complete your understanding.
 The 2nd will be a design of an experiment.
 There is no content restriction for possible presentation topics.
 Thus, you could present on a theoretical paper in finance for your 1st presentation, and then talk about your experimental design based upon that paper in your 2nd presentation.
+I will offer you a menu of papers, help you find an interesting topic, related literature and structure the proposal.

 The first part of this course will cover the basics of experimental design, which should be useful not just for the thesis, but also for designing randomized trials in marketing, management and finance.
 After the basics, if there is time before your presentations, I will illustrate the design issues covered lectures with my own research.
-Page 1 of 4